yashmerchant23/Vani/README.md

 Voice your Actions

 ## Working
-Run 2 files capture.py and imgtospeech.py simultaneously
+Run 2 files capture.py and imgtospeech.py simultaneously <br>
-the first script saves a frame every 20 seconds the second script generates text describing that image using TinyLLava model and then generates/plays the audio using Coqui TTS model
+the first script saves a frame every 20 seconds <br>
+the second script generates text describing that image using TinyLLava model and then generates/plays the audio using Coqui TTS model

 ## Hardware Requirments